Links (external links open in a new window)

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 Other versions: The glass of this 1950s Scandinavian table lamp was used for many lamps.
 It is very similar to the glass Philips used, but it is more curved.
 A comparable table lamp can be found here.
+This table lamp is model 12718.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.